pcoccoli/website/template/content/contact.md

 ---

+Everyone is welcome to join the Open Cybersecurity Alliance.

+Individuals may make technical contributions on [github](https://github.com/opencybersecurityalliance).
-Is your organization interested in sponsoring OCA?
-Contact us to learn more about the alliance.
+Organizations are invited to support the OCA by becoming sponsors.
+Contact us for more details about sponsorship, or to learn more about the Alliance.
-Interested in contributing?
-Join us on [github](https://github.com/opencybersecurityalliance).

 {{< form-contact action="https://formspree.io/jory.burson@oasis-open.org"  >}}